MrInterBugs/Ass1/README.md

 INSTRUCTIONS

+To compile and run the Alphabet.java and Lines.java the commands for windows are:

+  javac Lines.java | javac Alphabet.java

+  java Lines | java Alphabet

-To compile and run the code using javafx the commands for windows are:
+To compile and run the Graph.java using javafx the commands for windows are:

   set PATH_TO_FX="path\to\javafx-sdk-13\lib"